LogentriesCommunity/le_openshift/README.md

 Logentries on OpenShift
 ======================

+*This plug in will no longer be officially supported or maintained by Logentries.<br>
+If you would be interested in maintaining this project, please contact support@logentries.com.*

 This git repo provides a quick method to get your OpenShift logs streaming to Logentries.

 Running on OpenShift